orchidsoftware/orchid.software/docs/en/docs/configuration.md

 The package uses the standard configuration system for Laravel.
 It stores the main parameters in the `config` directory, and the main file for the platform is the file `platform.php`.
 Each setting comes with a comment explaining its purpose.

-> **Note.** If you cache your configuration files, do not forget to clear them after making changes.
-You can use the command `php artisan config:clear` to do this.
+> **Note.** After caching your configuration files, don’t forget to clear the cache if you make changes.
+Use the `php artisan config:clear` command to refresh it.

 In this section, we will delve into the configuration file and provide a detailed description of each parameter.